About Access Gateway components

-Administrators need to be able to access the Learn about the Access Gateway command line management console using secure shell (SSH) over port 22 and the Admin Console using HTTPS over port 443.
-Typically these tools are used exclusively by Admins inside the firewall.
+Administrators need to be able to access the About the Access Gateway Management console using secure shell (SSH) over port 22 and the admin console using HTTPS over port 443.
+Typically, these tools are used exclusively by admins inside the firewall.
 Care should be taken not to open port 22 outside the firewall.

 Protected web applications, typically running within a client data center, represent the lowest tier in the architecture.
-These applications must be accessible to Access Gateway, but should NOT be accessible to the outside world.
-Separation of the applications is typically handled using a split DNS mechanism where internal resources (protected web applications, databases, and other required support) are visible only to Access Gateway and required data center resources.
+These applications must be accessible to Access Gateway, but should not be accessible to the outside world.
+Separation of the applications is typically handled using a split DNS mechanism where internal resources, such as protected web applications, databases, and other required support, are visible only to Access Gateway and required data center resources.
 Additionally, a firewall typically separates Access Gateway from the application tier load balancer.

 - About load balancers